ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 token issuance and redemption, and meets the common security and privacy requirements for issuance protocols defined in {{Section 3.2 of ARCHITECTURE}}.

-This registry also will also allow provisional registrations to allow for experimentation with protocols being developed.
-Designated experts review, approve, and revoke provisional registrations.

-Values 0xFF00-0xFFFF are reserved for private use, to enable proprietary uses and limited experimentation.
+Values 0xFF00-0xFFFF are reserved for private use.
+Implementers can use values in this range for experimentation with new token type protocols, as well as other proprietary uses that do not require interoperability.

 This document defines several Reserved values, which can be used by clients and servers to send "greased" values in token challenges and responses to